d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 ## Diving in the features

-Now, let's describe the tool features with a real life example.
+Now, let's have a look at some of its features using a real life example.
-Let's say I have 20 images to be deleted with two tags (`environment` and `role`) and categorized as following:
+Let's say I have 20 images to be deleted with two tags (`environment` and `role`) and categorized as follow:

 * 5 `front` images in `dev` and `prod`
 * 5 `back` images in `dev` and `prod`

-In this example, I have neither running instances nor autoscaling groups / launch configurations.
+In this example, I have no running instances nor autoscaling groups / launch configurations.

 <div align="center">